MurmurationsNetwork/MurmurationsLibrary/README.md

 2. Add curly braces to create an object, and then start entering the key/value pairs for your schema in the "Input JSON" text area
 3. Test various values to ensure that the validation rules you created are working correctly

+(see [an example](https://github.com/MurmurationsNetwork/MurmurationsProtocol/wiki/Testing-your-schema---example) of testing a new schema )

 ## Adding Your Schema to the Library

 1. Fork this library repo and create a new branch for your schema